 I felt eerie standing in the cell and walking through to the execution room.
 But it was when a short video played and listed the name of each man executed there that it really hit home to me.
 I have always believed that a place can have a dark or tragic atmosphere attached to it and this was one of the strongest examples I have experienced.

 It was incredibly jarring standing in that room, seeing the execution rope hanging and the trap door beneath.
 The drop didn’t even look that big either.
-It’s said the basement drop cell beneath the trap door is one of the most haunted areas of the prison.
+It’s said that the basement drop cell beneath the trap door is one of the most haunted areas of the prison.

 The Graveyard